Skip to main content

 • "What DeafSpace does is it actually reverses [universal design] and is about particularity.
 It's really good thoughtful design that influences process and engagement." -- Hansel Bauman3

-• "We embed ASL storytelling and interactive vocabulary so families get early visual language exposure -- at release, not as an afterthought."
+• "We embed ASL storytelling and interactive vocabulary so families get early visual language exposure, at release, not as an afterthought."

 What neglect sounds like (builder-side interventions)